-The Company obtains its property and casualty insurance through AssuredPartners NL, LLC ("Assured").
+The Company obtains its property and casualty insurance and directors and officers insurance through AssuredPartners NL, LLC ("Assured").
 Gerald Budde, a director of the Company, is Vice President, Corporate Finance of AssuredPartners, Inc., the parent company of AssuredPartners Capital, Inc. and its subsidiary, AssuredPartners NL, LLC.
-The placement of insurance was completed by an agent outside of the Eastern Region (of which Mr. Budde was previously Chief Financial Officer) and Mr. Budde did not participate in any decisions about insurance, nor was he paid any portion of the brokerage fee.
-Assured earned brokerage fees of approximately \$121,000 and \$86,000 for the years ended December 31, 2020 and 2019, respectively.
+The placement of insurance was completed by an Assured agent and Mr. Budde did not participate in any decisions about insurance, nor was he paid any portion of the brokerage fee.
+Assured earned brokerage fees of approximately \$234,146 and \$121,000 for the years ended December 31, 2021 and 2020, respectively.